 - Do identify and secure any specific items the deceased person wanted to give to a particular beneficiary and consider getting it valued before giving it away;

-- Don’t throw out the deceased’s financial papers until the estate is completed in case these are needed to deal with tax queries or other claims;
+- Don’t throw out the deceased’s financial papers until the estate administration process is complete, in case these are needed to deal with tax queries or other claims;

-- Do keep receipts of any items of expenditure you have incurred if you need to claim this from the estate;
+- Do keep receipts for any costs you have had to pay, if you need to claim these from the estate;

-- Do check all the debts have been paid before you distribute the estate otherwise you may find you are personally liable for these.
+- Do check all the debts have been paid before you distribute the estate or you may find you are personally liable for these.

 You can also take a look at our handy probate checklist, to help you understand the steps involved.

 How can SAS Daniels help with acting as an executor?

 Our specialist team can help you assess if you want to take on the role, the immediate steps you need to take and other aspects where you may want professional help right up to the point the estate is concluded.
 The administration of an estate can be a time-consuming process at a difficult time.
 We have the expertise and sensitivity to work with you when you need support and guide you through the process from start to finish, leaving you confident and reassured that you’re doing the right thing.